TabOg/concrete/docs/core-features/table_lookups.md

 # Table lookups
+This document explains the use of table lookups (TLUs) in Concrete, covering creation, exactness, and performance, and the configuration options to manage error probabilities and improve efficiency.

-One of the most common operations in **Concrete** are `Table Lookups` (TLUs).
-All operations except addition, subtraction, multiplication with non-encrypted values, tensor manipulation operations, and a few operations built with those primitive operations (e.g. matmul, conv) are converted to Table Lookups under the hood.
+Table lookups (TLUs) are one of the most common operations in **Concrete**.
+Most operations are converted to TLUs under the hood, except:
+- Addition
+- Subtraction
+- Multiplication with non-encrypted values
+- Tensor manipulation
+- Other operations built from these primitives, such as matmul, conv. and so on.

-Table Lookups are very flexible.
-They allow Concrete to support many operations, but they are expensive.
-The exact cost depends on many variables (hardware used, error probability, etc.), but they are always much more expensive compared to other operations.
-You should try to avoid them as much as possible.
-It's not always possible to avoid them completely, but you might remove the number of TLUs or replace some of them with other primitive operations.
+Table lookups are very flexible, enabling **Concrete** to support a wide range of operations.
+However, TLUs are always much more expensive than other operations, even though the exact cost depends on many variables, such as hardware used and error probability.

+Therefore, when feasible, you should reducing the number of TLUs or replace some of them with other primitive operations.

 {% hint style="info" %}
-Concrete automatically parallelizes TLUs if they are applied to tensors.
+**Concrete** automatically parallelizes TLUs when applied to tensors.
 {% endhint %}

 ## Direct table lookup

-**Concrete** provides a `LookupTable` class to create your own tables and apply them in your circuits.
+**Concrete** provides a `LookupTable` class that allows you to create your own tables and apply them in your circuits.

 {% hint style="info" %}
-`LookupTable`s can have any number of elements.
-Let's call the number of elements **N**.
-As long as the lookup variable is within the range \[-**N**, **N**), the Table Lookup is valid.
+`LookupTable` can have any number of elements, denoted as  **N**.
+The table lookup is valid if the lookup variable is within the range [-N, N).

-If you go outside of this range, you will receive the following error:
+If the lookup variable is outside this range, you will receive the following error:

 ```
 IndexError: index 10 is out of bounds for axis 0 with size 6
 ```
 {% endhint %}

-### With scalars.
+### With scalars

 You can create the lookup table using a list of integers and apply it using indexing: